 Carl Horn, Founder

-Carl Horn brings over 25 years of pharmaceutical, diagnostic and biotech experience to JBI.
+Carl Horn brings over 25 years of pharmaceutical, diagnostics and biotech experience to JBI.
 Prior to JBI, he served as Senior Vice President, Corporate and Business Affairs at Therapeutic Proteins International, LLC (TPI).
 At TPI, Carl successfully guided the company through its acquisition by Amneal Enterprises, LLC.
+Prior to TPI, Carl was General Manager Global Export Business for Takeda.
+Prior to Takeda, Carl led the business development function at TAP Pharmaceuticals for seven years.
+Prior to TAP, Carl worked at Abbott Laboratories in various marketing and strategic planning leadership positions.

 Deborah Milkowski, Phd, Founder

-She was responsible for the safety and efficacy pharmacology for all development compounds as well as for the technical feasibility assessment of all in-licensed technology.
+Dr. Milkowski has more than 13 years of industry experience in senior roles at TAP Pharmaceuticals where she was the Director of the Pharmacology and Technical Assessment organizations.
+Dr. Milkowski oversaw the pharmacology sections of 10 IND and 4 NDA submissions, including approvals for Lupron Depot® and Uloric®.
+She was responsible for the safety and efficacy pharmacology for all development compounds as well as for the technical assessments of all in-licensed technology.
 Dr. Milkowski received her PhD in Molecular Biology and Biochemistry from Northwestern University Medical School.

 Contact us